markreha/cloudworkshop/sdk/developer/templates/cloudservices/README.md

 To build with Maven:
 - Run Maven with the clean package goals and the dev profile.

-To run with Eclipse:
+To run locally with Eclipse:
 - Add a Tomcat 8.5 Server to your project.
 Then add the projects Web Module and set the Web Modules path to /cloudservices.

-To test locally:
+To test locally with Eclipse and Tomcat:
-- http://localhost:8080/cloudservices/rest/weather/test using CloudWorkshop/dGVzdHRlc3Q= for access credentials
+- Access the following URL: http://localhost:8080/cloudservices/rest/weather/test using CloudWorkshop/dGVzdHRlc3Q= for access credentials